-Are you still capable of managing your daily activities and finances?
-If so, take the opportunity to consider a scenario in which you are unable.
-Who would you want making decisions for you, how much power would you wish they had and why is this authoritative figure necessary?
+Are you still able to manage your daily activities and finances?
+If so, take the opportunity to consider a scenario in which you are unable to act.
+Who would you want making decisions for you?
+How much power would you wish they had?
+And why is this authoritative figure necessary?
+These are the sorts of questions that you should be considering now.

 What does Power of Attorney mean?

-The power of attorney (POA) is a legal document which allows an individual (the principal) to grant a separate individual/s (attorney) authority over their decisions in the occasion that they are incapable or busy.
+The power of attorney (POA) is a legal document which allows an individual to grant a separate individual/s authority over their decisions in the occasion that they are incapable or busy.
+There are broadly two categories, an enduring power of attorney and a general power of attorney.

-General POA: This document will cease to operate after the principal loses the mental capacity to make a financial decision.
+General POA: This document will cease to operate you lose the mental capacity to make a financial decision.

-Enduring POA: This document will however continue to exist even after the principal loses capacity.
-This mental capacity may deteriorate due to dementia, stroke or various other brain injuries.
+Enduring POA: This document will continue to exist even if you lose capacity.
+Mental capacity may deteriorate due to dementia, stroke or various other brain injuries.

-In order to confirm the principal’s capacity, they are required to consult their local GP for an assessment, if capacity is competent then a written document will be granted for legal validity.
+In order to confirm your capacity, you are required to consult their local GP for an assessment.
+If capacity is competent then a written document will be granted for legal validity.

 A person is eligible to be an attorney if they are;